-An "unsubscribe" occurs when a recipient chooses to not receive some types of messages.
+An "unsubscribe" occurs when a contact chooses to not receive some types of messages.
 Properly managing unsubscribes is critical to the success of your communication efforts.

 What does it help you achieve?

-- Legal compliance - Several international laws (see the Higher Logic Compliance & Security page) require commercial messages to provide an easy, obvious way for recipients to decline (unsubscribe) additional messages.
+- Legal compliance - Several international laws (see the Higher Logic Compliance & Security page) require commercial messages to provide an easy, obvious way for contacts to decline (unsubscribe) additional messages.

 - Customer satisfaction - Make sure you're sending your customers the appropriate type and amount of emails by allowing them to unsubscribe from content which doesn't interest them.
 They'll be more attentive to the messages which they do want, and will have a better opinion of your company.

 - Good sender reputation - Excessive sending volume can cause Internet service providers to filter out your messages.
-Avoid this by making it simple for recipients to opt-out of content they no longer wish to receive.
+Avoid this by making it simple for contacts to opt-out of content they no longer wish to receive.

 - Efficient communication - Reduce the number of email addresses you have to manage and the number of messages you have to send by getting the right content to the right person at the right time.

-The primary way Marketing Automation Enterprise (MA Enterprise) helps you meet these goals are Unsubscribe Links.
-For each, there are a range of flexible options, and you can choose the options that are best suited for you and your recipients.
+The primary way Communications Enterprise helps you meet these goals is Unsubscribe Links.
+For each, there are a range of flexible options, and you can choose the options that are best suited for you and your contacts.

-NOTE: As a sender, it's your responsibility to ensure ALL recipients you upload in MA Enterprise have explicitly consented to receive communications from you.
-MA Enterprise can manage the "opt-out" portion of the process, but the "explicit opt-in" portion is necessary before you upload any contact list.
+NOTE: As a sender, it's your responsibility to ensure that all contacts you upload in Communications Enterprise have explicitly consented to receive communications from you.
+Communications Enterprise can manage the "opt-out" portion of the process, but the "explicit opt-in" portion is necessary before you upload any contact list.

-In accordance with several international laws that are designed to protect personal rights of privacy (see CAN-SPAM act, Canada's Anti-Spam Legislation (CASL), and GDPR Compliance), commercial emails must contain an unsubscribe link to give recipients the option to unsubscribe from additional mailings.
+In accordance with several international laws that are designed to protect personal rights of privacy (see CAN-SPAM act, Canada's Anti-Spam Legislation (CASL), and GDPR Compliance), commercial emails must contain an unsubscribe link to give contacts the option to unsubscribe from additional mailings.
 This means you cannot publish a non-transactional message template unless it contains an unsubscribe link.